-The inheritance issues in Liechtenstein
+Inheritance in Liechtenstein

 Foreign citizens and inheritance in Liechtenstein

 We remind that our Liechtenstein attorneys can explain your rights in the Principality regarding the inheritance, no matter if you are a local or foreign citizen.
-The same team can also provide you with necessary legal support if you are a businessman who wants to set up a company in Liechtenstein
+The same team can also provide you with necessary legal support if you are a businessman who wants to set up a company in Liechtenstein.

 The meaning of forced heirship in Liechtenstein